michigan-traffic-lab/Ann-Arbor-Intersection-Trajectory-Data/README.md

   |-2023-07-08 09-00-29-252612.json
   ...
 ```
-Each json file contains the vehicle trajectory data of one frame.
+Each json file contains the road user trajectory data of one frame.
 Here is an example of the data in a json file
 ```
 [
   {
-    "id": "1",    # id of the vehicle (not universal unique id) "confidence": 0.849,    # confidence of the vehicle detection "lat": 42.301,    # the latitude coordinate of the vehicle position "lon": -83.698,   # the longitude coordinate of the vehicle position "category": 0.0,      # the category of the vehicle (0: cars, 1: truck/bus/trailer) "speed": 1.536,      # the speed of the vehicle (m/s) "speed_heading": -1.741,      # the heading of the vehicle (north: 0, clock-wise) }
+    "id": "1",    # id of the road user (not universal unique id) "confidence": 0.849,    # confidence of the vehicle detection "lat": 42.301,    # the latitude coordinate of the road user position "lon": -83.698,   # the longitude coordinate of the road user position "category": 0.0,      # the category of the vehicle (0: cars, 1: truck, 2: bus, 3: trailer, 4: motorcyclist/bicyclist, 5: pedestrian, 6: van, 7: pickup)
+    "speed": 1.536,      # the speed of the road user (m/s) "speed_heading": -1.741,      # the heading of the vehicle (north: 0, clock-wise)
+      }
 ```